2-8-4: United States

-Locomotives of a 2-8-4 wheel arrangement were used mainly for hauling fast express freight trains on heavy freight service.
-They often replaced older 2-8-2 Mikados where more power and speed was required.
+Locomotives of a 2-8-4 wheel arrangement were used mainly for hauling fast, heavy freight trains on large Class I railroads, most notably the Nickel Plate Road and the Chesapeake & Ohio.
+While some were ordered to replace older freight locomotives like 2-8-2 Mikados or 2-10-2s where more power and speed was required, later examples were constructed for new fast freight trains, with schedules too fast for older designs.